Cohen testifies Trump told him to commit crime by paying off women

 The guilty pleas came in the same hour that a federal jury in Alexandria, Virginia, convicted former Trump campaign chairman Paul Manafort of eight charges of tax and bank fraud and failing to disclose foreign bank accounts.

 The Manafort conviction resulted from U.S. Special Counsel Robert Mueller’s investigation into Russian meddling in the 2016 U.S. election and possible coordination with the Trump campaign.
+The charges against Manafort mostly predate his work on Trump’s campaign.

 The probe also led to a referral from Mueller about Cohen to federal prosecutors in New York who began their own probe of the longtime Trump lawyer.

 Trump has repeatedly denied any collusion and has called the Mueller investigation a “witch hunt.”
-Russia has denied meddling in the election, though U.S. intelligence agencies have concluded Moscow interfered.
+Russia has denied meddling in the election, although U.S. intelligence agencies have concluded Moscow interfered.
 Mueller has also brought indictments against 12 Russian intelligence officers in the hacking of Democratic National Committee emails.

-Cohen’s plea deal includes a possible sentence of up to five years and three months in prison, Judge William Pauley III said during the hearing.
-Pauley scheduled sentencing for Dec.
-12 and set bail at $500,000.

-Cohen, who worked as Trump’s personal attorney at the Trump Organization, continued to advise the president after the election, but their relationship has frayed in recent months.

 Mueller’s investigation, which began in May 2017, has resulted in the indictment of more than 30 people and five guilty pleas.

-Reporting by Brendan Pierson and Jonathan Stempel; Writing by Jonathan Oatis and Bill Rigby; Editing by Clive McKeef and Leslie Adler
+Reporting by Brendan Pierson and Jonathan Stempel; Additional reporting by Jan Wolfe in New York and Karen Freifeld in Alexandria, Virginia; Writing by Jonathan Oatis, Bill Rigby and Lisa Shumaker; Editing by Noeleen Walder, Anthony Lin, Clive McKeef and Peter Cooney